-The mission of the I Chose to Live project is to save lives and prevent future suicide attempts.
+The mission of the Today I Choose Hope project is to save lives and prevent future suicide attempts.
 Designed by a person with lived experience around suicide and powered by the use of multimedia to maximize audience access and engagement, this multi-phase project is designed to test the effectiveness of stories of lived experience as a suicide prevention strategy.
 Phase I of this project will focus on young adults aged 18 – 25 years, for whom suicide is the second leading cause of death.

 The project aims to: